zuplo/docs/docs/deployments/custom-domains.md

 ## Cloudflare Customers

 Zuplo uses Cloudflare for routing custom domain traffic to our servers.
 If you use Cloudflare on your domain, there are a few limitations to be aware of.
-In general these shouldn't be a problem as we handle all the complexities for you.
+In general, these shouldn't be a problem as we handle all the complexities for you.

 For host names managed by Zuplo, you cannot control some Cloudflare settings for your Zuplo subdomain (i.e. `api.example.com`).
 Examples include: